 People killed in accidents at work

-Fatal accidents at work are those occurring during the course of employment and leading to the death of the victim within one year.
+Fatal accidents at work are those occurring during the course of employment and leading to the death of the victim within one year; commuting accidents occurring between the home and the workplace are excluded.
 The incidence rate refers to the number of accidents per 100 000 persons in employment.
-Data presented in this section are collected in the framework of the administrative data collection 'European Statistics on Accidents at Work (ESAW)'.
-As an exception, accident data for the Netherlands do not include fatal work accidents on the road or other transport means, which may account for an important number of fatal work accidents in the country.
+Data presented in this section are collected in the framework of the administrative data collection 'European Statistics on Accidents at Work (ESAW)' .
+As an exception, fatal accidents data for the Netherlands are derived from survey data, these data are not available from administrative sources.

 - European Commission (2016), Employment and Social Developments in Europe 2015, Publications Office of the European Union, Luxembourg, p.
 13.